Easy sunflower embroidery pattern for sunny stitching

 Enjoyed stitching this sunflower embroidery design?

-We have more free designs like the sunflower embroidery right here on Gathered!
-Take a look at our bee embroidery patterns and our embroidery stiches for flowers high-top sneakers tutorial.
-Click for our How to embroider socks tutorial or Update a faded denim jacket with gorgeous embroidery flowers
+We have more free designs like the sunflower embroidery!
+Take a look at our tutorial on updating a faded denim jacket with gorgeous embroidered flowers